-EBacc Qualifications

-(sciences, computer science, geography, history & languages)
+EBacc Qualifications (sciences, computer science, geography, history & languages)

-Open Group

-(Remaining EBacc qualifications and other approved qualifications)
+Open Group (Remaining EBacc qualifications and other approved qualifications)

-To support these requirements, students will study subjects in our Core Offer, alongside those offered as Options, details of there are outlined below:
+To support these requirements, students will study subjects in our Core Offer, alongside those offered as Options, details of there are outlined below :

+100

-Core Subjects
+1 Core Subjects

 English Literature & Language

 Mathematics

 Science

 History or Geography

-Modern Foreign Languages - French/German
+Modern Foreign Languages - French/German/Spanish - we strongly encourag study of a language, however this is not compulsory.

 Core Physical Education

-Philosophy, beliefs and ethics

 Personal Development

+10 m 1 m 1 m 1 m 1 m 1 m 1 m 1 m 1 m 1 m

 In these compulsory subjects, in most areas Curriculum Leaders will allocate students to appropriate groups.
-In Science all students complete Trilogy Science (2xGCSE's) which is a combination of Chemistry, Physics and Biology.
-Some students will be spoken to regarding studying Separate Science (3xGCSE's) where it is felt this would be an appropriate option.
-In Humanities students have already been asked to select either Geography or History and will study an RE qualification until the end of Year 10.
+In Science all students complete Combined Trilogy Science (2xGCSE's) which is a combination of Biology, Chemistry and Physics.
+Separate Science (3xGCSE's) can also be selected as part of the option blocks.
+In Humanities students have already been asked to select either Geography or History and this will continue until the end of Year 11.
 Please note that all students will enhance their ICT skills as part of their core provision.

 Following advice and guidance in school, students will be asked to select four preferences in rank order from those listed below.
-We aim to allocate as many 1st and 2nd choices as possible, although depending on final course approval and what students returns look like we may have to consider 3rd or 4th preferences.
+We aim to allocate as many 1st and 2nd choices as possible, although depending on final course approval and what students returns look like we may have to consider 3rd preferences.